 Step 1: Determine Your Audience

-Sign in to your Administration Panel and look for struggling students in the "HELP" column.
+Sign in to your Administration Panel and look for struggling students in the "HELP" data view.
 If you have several students showing the same Help lesson, use these students.
 If not find 1-2 other students who are working in the same Stage.

 Step 2: Prepare your Lesson